PaulskPt/ESP32-S2_Kaluga_1.3_CPY9.0.0_MSFS2020_GPRMA_RX/README.md

 Flightsimulator 2020.
 The add-on "FSUIPC7" is used to send the GPS data via a COM-port (see "globCOMprt":"com17" in settings.toml) of the PC to the Adafruit CP2102 USB-to-RS232 converter.

+The built-in NEOPIXEL led will blink three times in color green when a GPS message has been received, checked and is ready to be displayed.

 ## Hardware

 Beside the Espressif ESP32-S2 Kaluga-1.3, to convert USB-to-RS232 serial data an Adafruit CP2102N Friend